-As lifelong learners, PAs participate in continuing medical education, 100 hours every 2 years, and take a recertification exam through the National Commission for Certification of Physician Assistants (NCCPA) every 6 years in order to maintain certification.
+As lifelong learners, PAs participate in continuing medical education, 100 hours every 2 years with two new categories - self-assessment and performance improvement CME (P1-CME) and take a recertification exam through the National Commission for Certification of Physician Assistants (NCCPA) every 10 years in order to maintain certification.

 How is the profession growing?

 Physician Assistants have earned No. 1 spot on Glassdoor's 2015 list of the Best Jobs in America.
 The Bureau of Labor Statistics reports these professionals — who typically practice medicine in collaboration with physicians and other healthcare professionals — make over $97,000 a year.
 According to the Bureau of Labor Statistics, employment of physician assistants is projected to grow 30 percent from 2014 to 2024, much faster than the average for all occupations.
 As demand for healthcare services grows, physician assistants will be needed to provide care to patients.
 And thanks to the growing need for healthcare services, combined with a shortage of physicians, PAs are in high demand right now.

 To find out what it's like to have the best job in America right now, Business Insider talked to Jeffrey A. Katz, a family practice physician assistant and president and chair of the board of the American Academy of Physician Assistants:

 "Now is the moment for PAs.
 It's our time, and the overwhelming recognition by multiple sources including Glassdoor in just the past year shows that being a PA is the best of all worlds.